mntmn/amiga2000-gfxcard/README.md

 The following lines on the grid represent the Address bits A23-A1 in descending order.
 A0 does not exist; the 68000 selects an upper, lower or both bytes (word access) using /UDS and /LDS instead.

 The address signals have regular little chops in them; this is a nasty side effect of switching the multiplexers.
 You can also see that address bit A9 is constantly turned on, probably due to a soldering error.
 At least it's possible to see the 68000's read and subsequent write accesses (the only hole in the READ row, second from the top).
 Ignoring the broken pins A9 and A17, the READ occurs as expected on address binary 111010000000000000000000 and the WRITE on 0b110111111111000110000000.
-Due to the constant noise and other random failures, I couldn't reliably get the Amiga to reliably read from my card, but it worked at least sometimes, giving me hope.
+Due to the constant noise and other random failures, I couldn't reliably get the Amiga to read from my card, but it worked at least sometimes, giving me hope.

 After a few nights of trying to fix this very unstable system, I gave up and went back to the drawing board.